Nunziata d'Antonio: Life

 Nunziata's life and career are very sparsely documented.
 By 1499 we know that Nunziata had joined the Compagnia di San Luca, the Florentine artists’ confraternity.
-The artist was also listed in the Compagnia's membership book of 1503-5, the so-called Libro rosso.
+The artist was also listed in Compagnia's membership book of 1503-5, the so-called Libro rosso.
 In 1515 he was paid for painting a cross in SS.
-Annunziata, in preparation for the consecration of the church by Leo X. A notarial document of 1507 that names him as a member of another confraternity, the Compagnia di San Girolamo, called il Ciottolino, which met ‘below the church of Santa Maria sopr’Arno’.
+Annunziata, in preparation for the consecration of the church by Leo X. A notarial document of 1507 names him as a member of another confraternity, the Compagnia di San Girolamo, called il Ciottolino, which met ‘below the church of Santa Maria sopr’Arno’.
 In 1512, the deliberations of the Florentine Signoria reveal that Nunziata and his friend Ridolfo Ghirlandaio were then working—alongside the painters Francesco di Niccolò Dolzemele, Jacopo di Francesco di Domenico, Bastiano di Bartolomeo Mazzanti, and Piero di Giorgio—on the decoration of the Palazzo Vecchio.
-Nunziata was paid in August of that year for painting nine coats of arms on the new windows that looked out over the dogana or customs-office.
+Nunziata was paid in August of that year for painting nine coats of arms on the new windows that looked out over the dogana or customs office.

 The anomaly of Nunziata's place in the history of art begins with his name—styled after none other than the Annunciate Virgin Mary.
 It was a name exceedingly rare in fifteenth-century Florence, whether in its male or female form.
 Indeed, the only other Florentine known to have received it during the fifteenth century was a foundling baptized in 1470—but significantly, even in this case her given name was ‘Onesta’, and she received ‘Nunziata’ only as her baptismal name (which would never be used again after the baptismal ceremony).
-In documents the painter's name appears in both the feminine version cited by Vasari and in the masculine form, Nunziato.
+In documents, the painter's name appears in both the feminine version cited by Vasari and in the masculine form, Nunziato.
 It is the latter that appears in the newly discovered record of the artist's birth and baptism, which dates from 22 October 1468.
 Until now Nunziata's birthdate was erroneously given in the literature as 1475.

 A document of 1517 names Nunziata and his son Toto as witnesses to the will of a legnaiuolo named Giuseppe di Lorenzo in the parish of San Pancrazio in September 1517.
 Surprisingly, here Nunziata is identified not as a painter but as a bombardier (‘Nunziato Antonii Dominici bombardiere’).
-Apparently as an old man he must have fallen upon hard times.
+Apparently as an old man, he must have fallen upon hard times.
 It was common for out-of-work craftsmen to moonlight as bombardiers (well-known examples include Raffaello da Montelupo and Zanobi Lastricati), though it was generally the province of masters in the more physically demanding arts, such as cannon-founders, sculptors, and scalpellini.
 Nunziata is a rare, if not unique example of a Renaissance painter working as a bombardier.
-In all likelihood the skills of mixing and manipulating gunpowder to create his fuochi d’artificio turned out to be easily transferable to the job of an artilleryman when there was not enough painting work to stave the wolf from the door.
+In all likelihood, the skills of mixing and manipulating gunpowder to create his fuochi d’artificio turned out to be easily transferable to the job of an artilleryman when there was not enough painting work to stave the wolf from the door.